chinzhengjie/ZJ_Portfolio/Airline & Airport Case Study/README.md

 <img src="Images/Seasonal%20Effect%20on%20Types%20of%20Delay.PNG" width="500">
 </p>

-When comparing taxi durations, we find a similar trend, with Dec-Feb and Jun-Aug experiencing the highest average taxi in and out durations.
-The number of cancelled flights is also high in Jan, Feb, Jun and Dec.
-Notably, Feb has the highest number of cancellations by far.
+When comparing the seasonal impact on all flights, we can see a clear trend.
+Dec-Feb and Jun-Aug experience the highest average taxi in and out durations.
+Also, the number of cancelled flights is high in Jan, Feb, Jun and Dec with Feb having the highest number of cancellations by far.
+For the seasonal impact on different types of delays, there is a similar trend, where delays peak around Dec-Feb and Jun-Aug.
+This suggests that these are the busiest periods during the year for air travel.

-From the visualisation, we can see that the periods with the greatest effects on delays are Jun-Jul and Dec-Feb.
-These periods experience the highest percentage of delays.

 ## Map Visualisations of Airports